roberthoward/manager-README/README.md

 **I need you to know that sometimes we are on HIGH ALERT and things will get strange.** There is an exception to many of my practices and principles and that is when we are in a HIGH ALERT situation.
 HIGH ALERT conditions usually involve existential threats to our company and its assets.
 During this time, my usual people, process, and product protocols are secondary to countering this threat.
 If it is not obvious, I will alert you that I am in this state along with my best guess of when we’ll be done.
 If I am constantly in this state, something is fundamentally wrong.

+# Taking Time Off
+* We all should take time off and take advantage of the vacation time available to us throughout the year.
+Please use the time available to you throughout the year as this is the best way to replenish your batteries.
+* Use the time off or loose it.
+Avoid stocking up on time off and attempting to request time off at the end of the year.
+Each year, many individuals attempt to take all of their time off in December and find that due to a lack of availability of team members, their request is not accepted.
+* If you're not feeling well, I advise to communicate with your team leads, immediate scrum team, delivery manager to let them know you're feeling ill, followed by and update to our main teams chat and Workday request.
+It is important that you communicate when you'll be unavailable.
+Sometimes it may take time for me to approve the request in WorkDay, but rest assured if you're sick take the time off and once I have the opportunity to manage the Workday request, I will approve the sick request.
+* Please for vacations and other schedule time off, please request in WorkDay at least 2 weeks in advance after speaking with your tech lead, immediate scrum team, and delivery manager.
+I will ask you if you've completed these steps first and once I have received this updated information I then will approve.
+Once approved, please immediately block the time out in your calendar which will help to prevent others from scheduling meetings when you're out.
+* If you're looking to schedule more than a single week off at a time, let's discuss first (reach out via teams or email) and please ensure your tech lead and immediate delivery team is aware prior to submitting the request.

-#Personality quirks
+# Personality quirks
-*I discuss with “passion” - I may appear to raise my voice a little I've been told.
+* I discuss with “passion” - I may appear to raise my voice a little I've been told.
 I don’t like it about myself, and I try to improve.
 I tell myself that “I’m all-in, all the time” but it’s just me losing my temper.
 When you feel I crossed the line, please tell me.
 It’s not my intent.
-*When you ask “do you have 5 minutes?” in Teams or email, please add the topic you’d like to discuss, otherwise, I’ll think “do you have 5 minutes for me to tell you I’m thinking of quitting.” -- we’re biased for bad news and I’m not different.
+* When you ask “do you have 5 minutes?” in Teams or email, please add the topic you’d like to discuss, otherwise, I’ll think “do you have 5 minutes for me to tell you I’m thinking of quitting.” -- we’re biased for bad news and I’m not different.
-*From the Tech leaders in the org I expect to create the reality they’d like to see - tell me what you plan to do, instead of waiting for me to offer a way or shape reality for you.
+* From the Tech leaders in the org I expect to create the reality they’d like to see - tell me what you plan to do, instead of waiting for me to offer a way or shape reality for you.
 If you’re stuck, tell me and I’ll help.
 You’re the driver.
-*I am a big believer in “no broken windows” when building products: I like clean logs, clean exceptions, clean PagerDuty.
+* I am a big believer in “no broken windows” when building products: I like clean logs, clean exceptions, clean PagerDuty.
 Once things go south here it’s very hard to truly understand the health of the system.
-*I tend to write direct to the point and save longer discussions for a call to scale my time.
+* I tend to write direct to the point and save longer discussions for a call to scale my time.
 I can be hard to read: This is not intentional.
 I mean what I say.
 A non-response means I do not have a response (and also no judgement).
 If you are unsure what I’m thinking, just ask (again, transparency)
-*I can get stressed out: When this happens, I may be short, or slow to respond with you.
+* I can get stressed out: When this happens, I may be short, or slow to respond with you.
 Please call me out on it if you feel this is happening and I will address it.
-*I have a tendency to try to solution: In discussions, I can keep pushing a point because I think it’s right, not because it objectively is.
+* I have a tendency to try to solution: In discussions, I can keep pushing a point because I think it’s right, not because it objectively is.
 Please call me out on it if you feel this is happening and I will address it.
-*I have had problems in the past with not doing a good job sharing knowledge: When I first started managing, I would not pass on knowledge of systems.
+* I have had problems in the past with not doing a good job sharing knowledge: When I first started managing, I would not pass on knowledge of systems.
 I would take certain pieces of complex work because it was easiest for me to do it.
 This disempowers the team.
 This prevents you from having the opportunity to grow.
 This makes me stressed out
-*I have strong opinions, weakly held.
+* I have strong opinions, weakly held.
 I love to debate and hear all positions, understand and see an issue from all sides.
 Question everything I say, we’ll all be better for it.
-*I care about my words and endeavor to choose them carefully.
+* I care about my words and endeavor to choose them carefully.
 I take this too far sometimes, overthinking my words at times.
-*I love to brainstorm and often ask for feedback on ideas.
+* I love to brainstorm and often ask for feedback on ideas.
 I may forget to explain this, so always assume I’m brainstorming with you.
 I default to clarity when giving direction, not when brainstorming.
 This is especially important when I get crazy ideas.